aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I see money in your future.
-It's not yours though.
+> 🥠 You will receive a fortune cookie.

-Last update: Sun Jul  5 07:50:37 2026
+Last update: Mon Jul  6 08:53:04 2026

 ### Let's play! 🎮